Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 I've spoken at and participated in a few (25!) workshops, seminars and conferences, beginning in 1995 with the most recent one in 2017.
 We attended our first ever homeschool camp in 1990 and the next year organised one in South Australia.
 I'm happy to say we've been to dozens of home educating camps, only nowadays it is with the kids who are home educating their kids.
 Home education camps are absolutely fantastic at building our confidence as educating parents and the kids love them.

-Between the years 2008-2011 I was a volunteer with the Home Education Association of Australia, an active committee member as well as editor and production manager of their newsletter and magazine Stepping Stones for Home Educators.
+Between the years 2008-2011 and 2016-2017, I was an active volunteer with the Home Education Association of Australia, a committee member as well as editor and production manager of their newsletter and magazine Stepping Stones for Home Educators.
 In 2017, as a founding member, I helped re-start the South Australian Chapter of HEA.
+In May 2018, following a takeover of the association by a group of disgruntled members who then proceeded to unsuccessfully sue 4 other members, and then the association itself, through the NSW Supreme Court, I revoked my life membership.
+Until the current HEA committee unreservedly appologises to the four home educating mums and pays the outstanding invoices of the contracted 2017-2018 admins, I am unable to support, endorse or recommend the HEA Inc. to homeschooling and unschooling families.

 I'm happy to say my three awesome children are thriving, building lives together with their partners and families, getting on with what they want to do, staying (probably a little too) busy as active life-long learners.